developer-zebra/developer-zebra-site/src/stagenow/3-3/gettingstarted/index.md

 ### Devices Supported

-**StageNow 3.2 supports all Zebra devices running Android 6.0 Marshmallow and higher**.
+**StageNow 3.3 supports all Zebra devices running Android 7.x Nougat and later**.

 For more information, see the [StageNow About page](../about).